-Mobility and People to People contact
+2.8 Mobility and People to People contact

 The EU and Georgia will also keep a focus on youth participation and leadership through empowerment.
-The parties will further cooperate to maximise the benefits to Georgia of its association to the Horizon 2020 and the Horizon Europe programmes and further promote its already active participation in Erasmus+ and the European Solidarity Corps programmes, and well as other volunteering, cooperation and exchange programme and in Creative Europe.
+The parties will further cooperate to maximise the benefits to Georgia of its association to the Horizon 2020 and the Horizon Europe programmes and further promote its already active participation in Erasmus+ and the European Solidarity Corps programmes, and well as other volunteering, cooperation and exchange programme and initiatives and programmes such as EU4Youth and in Creative Europe.

 The Parties will encourage a strategic approach to vocational education and training.
 Integrated Territorial Development in Georgia will also be a priority for EU-Georgia cooperation.
-Both Parties will ensure a well-informed discussion with the Georgian citizens about the opportunities and implications of Georgia’s EU.
+Both Parties will ensure a well-informed discussion with the Georgian citizens about the opportunities and implications of Georgia’s EU by creating youth policy with the aim to create a sustainable ecosystem for youth development.

-3.7.1 Research, Technological Development and Innovation
+2.8.1 Research, Technological Development and Innovation